Don't Smile at Me Tour

-The Don't Smile at Me Tour was the first headlining concert tour by American singer-songwriter Billie Eilish.
-It was launched in support of her debut EP Don't Smile at Me (2017), and consisted of 10 concerts in the United States and one in Canada.
-The tour was announced in July 2017, with dates being released at the same time.
+The Don't Smile at Me Tour (stylized as dont smile at me tour) was the first headlining concert tour by American singer-songwriter Billie Eilish.
+It was launched in support of her debut EP Don't Smile at Me (2017), and consisted of 17 concerts, 12 in North America and 5 in Europe.
+The North America dates were announced in July 2017, with more dates being added later.
 The set list featured all of the songs from Don't Smile at Me.
 The tour was positively received by critics.

 Synopsis

 Eilish would start the tour with "Copycat" over flickering lights.
 They would slow the show and play "Idontwannabeyouanymore".
 "Watch" would then come next.
 She would then perform "Party Favor" while playing on a ukulele and would later transition into a cover of the Drake song "Hotline Bling".
-She would later perform an unreleased song called "Listen".
+She would later perform an unreleased song called "Listen Before I Go".
 Eilish ended her regular set with "Ocean Eyes".
 Eilish would return with a performance of "Bellyache" during the encore.